 - What technical terms and concepts need defining?
 Which could be omitted?

-Final acceptance is by or before mid-October.
-Selection of articles is based on having a variety of disciplines represented and on authors’ commitment to the revision process.
+Discuss your responses, the revision process, and the editorial calendar with an editor.
+Your responses help the editors make final selections for the next issue.
+Selection of articles is based on representing a variety of disciplines and on authors’ commitment to the revision process.

 Submit a complete first draft.
 First drafts do not need to meet stated word limits (2500 for research articles, 1500 for commentaries, 1000 for research briefs), however they do need to be within an acceptable range as noted below.
 We will help you to refine the text throughout the revision process.
 These first drafts should be standard Microsoft Word documents containing text only.
 Footnotes are not allowed; please use in-text citations.
 Please do not embed any images (tables, graphs, photos, etc.) in the document.
 Image files may be sent separately and are not required at the time of submission.

 In order to be accepted for publication in the next issue, first drafts must include the following:

 Research briefs, published in the fall and spring issues, must be submitted by October 7 for fall, and November 7 for spring publication.
 Submissions should not exceed 1200 words.
 A complete first draft includes: